awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 This document describes the behavior by which a plaintext is encrypted and serialized into a [message](../data-format/message.md).

-Any client provided by the AWS Encryption SDK that performs encryption of user plaintext MUST follow this specification for encryption.
+Any client provided by the AWS Encryption SDK that performs encryption of caller plaintext MUST follow this specification for encryption.

 ## Input